miguel2r/machine-learning-challenge/README.md

-Logistic Regression	0.83	On test data
+Logistic Regression	0.83	On test data,
-Decision Tree	0.89	On test data
+Decision Tree	0.89	On test data,
 Random Forest	0.92	On test data